Crossroads Squatter Camp Cape Town South Africa

 Fighting, Rioting, Violence

-“In the South African context, contra-mobilisation was used to organise and support the opposition of more ‘moderate blacks‘ to ongoing revolutionary movements.
+“In the South African context, contra-mobilisation was used to organise and support the opposition of more moderate blacks to ongoing revolutionary movements.
 Of necessity, it was a covert strategy that made use of ‘surrogate’ forces, thus concealing the state as provider of logistical, political, and financial support.
 Hence, the state wasn’t seen to be involved in the conflict and violence between rival groups and resistance organisations” – para.
 555, Vol 2, Chap 3, Truth and Reconciliation (TRC) Report.
+This is a link to the full TRC.

 Crossroads Residents